dannycab/phy481msu/assignments/homework3.md

 1. Write a sentence or two describing the units of each term in the equation.
 (Don't forget the delta function!)
 2. What is the total change on $x$-axis?

-#### 7. Something else delta functions
+#### 7. Using Dirac delta functions in electrostatics

+Sometimes, we will describe the distribution of charge ($\rho$) using the Dirac delta function.
+We will need to be able to use that description to find the electric field (e.g., by using Coulomb's Law). in this problem, you will work with the Dirac delta function to describe point charge distributions with which you are familiar.
+You will also find the electric field due to those charge distributions.
+We aim for you to gain confidence in using Dirac delta functions by checking you can find the field that you determine through other means.

 1. Write down the appropriate expression for the volume charge density, $\rho(\mathbf{r})$, for a point charge, $q$, located at $\mathbf{r}'$.
 Interpret the units of each term in the expression.
 2. Consider an electric dipole with a $+q$ charge at a location $+d$ on the $y$-axis and a $-q$ charge located at $-d$ on the $y$-axis.
 Write down the volume charge density, $\rho(\mathbf{r})$ for this distribution.
 3. Using Coulomb's law (direct integration), show that you can obtain the electric field of this dipole at any location $x$ on the $x$-axis.
+4. Write down the appropriate expression for the *volume* charge distribution ($\rho$) for an infinite plane of charge at $z = a$ with surface charge density $\sigma_0$.
+Comment on the units of each term in your distribution.

 #### 8. Estimating the amount of excess charge on a balloon

+Developing real world estimates of certain E&M phenomenon is an important skill to develop from this course.
+If what we do doesn't describe reality, what's the point?!
+In this problem, you will develop an estimate for that amount of electrons transferred to a balloon through "static electricity."

-In class, we discussed that an electric field strength of 300 kV/m can cause the molecules int he air to breakdown allowing a spark to travel through the air.
+In class, we discussed that an electric field strength of 300 kV/m can cause the molecules in the air to breakdown allowing a spark to travel through the air.
+You have probably rubbed a ballon through your hair and heard some crackling - that is one effect of the breakdown of the molecules in the air as a result of this high field strength due to transferred electrons.

 1. Estimate the minimum amount of static charge on a balloon that could cause this sparking.
 In your estimation, make clear any assumptions you are making and/or quantities that you are estimating or looking up.
 Explain how you are making this estimate in words.
 2. Using your estimate in part 1, further estimate the fraction of excess electrons on the surface of the balloon compared to the number electrons that make up the balloon.
 Does this estimate seem reasonable to you?
 Why or why not?